-- (1) A parent claiming an exemption to immunization for medical, religious or personal reasons, as allowed by Section 53G-9-303, shall provide to the student's school or early childhood program the exemption form as set forth and required in Section 53G-9-304. - (2) Also, to qualify for the exemption, the school or early childhood program shall attach the Section 26-7-9 Health Education form to the student's USIR indicating the parent received the required health education by online module or from an authorized local health authority.
+(1) A legally responsible individual of a student claiming an exemption to immunization for medical, religious, or personal reasons, as allowed by Section 53G-9-303, shall provide to the student's school or early childhood program the exemption form as set forth and required in Section 53G-9-304.

+(2) Also, to qualify for the exemption, the school or early childhood program shall attach the Section 26B-7-118 Health Education form to the student's USIR indicating the parent received the required health education by online module or from an authorized local health authority.